sagemathinc/cocalc/notes/aug2013-push.md

 - [x] (0:30?) worksheet re-opening bug -- https://mail.google.com/mail/u/0/?shva=1#inbox/1405eea856c0d6f6

 It's the call to @editor.show().
 Closing an open tab needs to completely remove the syncdoc, but clearly it doesn't.

+---
+- [x] new release:

+Hi,

+I've updated https://cloud.sagemath.com with the following fixes:

+ 1. Fix the "worksheets magically reappearing" bug that Harald Schilly reported.

+ 2. Fix remaining issues with middle click to open file in browser opens another browser tab (oops); also file download/rename/trash buttons were temporarily broken due to the middle click implementation.

+ 3. When opening a file, don't have chat open by default then suddenly close; looks crappy.

+ 4. Create new worksheet and name it with .sagews extension results in .sagews.sagew (similar with .term); also ban creation of certain file types

+ 5. Hub sync: the global hub wasn't reconnecting to local hub in one case, which could make doc unsyncable until timeout or hub restart.

+ 6. Client sync: fix a potentially *major* annoyance with save causing multiple syncs.

+ -- William